MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/rplugin.md

 ### Notes and Limitations

 * The R sandbox image is based on *R 3.4.4 for Windows*, and includes packages from [Anaconda's R Essentials bundle](https://docs.anaconda.com/anaconda/packages/r-language-pkg-docs/).
-* The R sandbox limits accessing the network, therefore the R code cannot dynamically install additional packages that are not included in the image.Open a **New support request** in the Azure portal  if you need specific packages.
+* The R sandbox limits accessing the network, therefore the R code can't dynamically install additional packages that are not included in the image.Open a **New support request** in the Azure portal  if you need specific packages.